Skip to content

 Tracksuit

-Draper reads the small threads, the obscure forums, the sub-100-comment Reddit posts — the corners of the social web where the conversation actually happens, and where most tools don’t look.
+Draper reads the small threads and obscure forums — the corners of the social internet where the conversation actually happens, and where most tools don’t look.
 Every answer comes back with its sources attached, so you can see exactly where each claim came from.
 Same class of model as Claude, plugged into a much wider read of the internet.
 The extra data is what stops it from guessing.

-Free to start. $20/mo gives you a healthy amount of usage, plus a monthly allocation of full reports — the deeper, multi-source pulls like the one above.
-Cancel anytime.
+7 days free to start. $20/mo gives you a healthy amount of usage, plus a monthly allocation of full reports — the deeper, multi-source pulls like the one above.
+Cancel anytime — risk free.